 Like what you do.
 Commit yourself to training and education.
 Make a sale every day.
 Without these three elements, you’ll never be successful, you’ll just be an empty suit, wasting hours in a job, instead of actively building a rewarding and meaningful career.
 Superman isn’t Superman because he has a cape.
 He’s Superman because he has a special ability – he can FLY.
 And so can we.
 We can build our special ability through training and education.
 Through persistent effort.
 Through changing our behavior and attitude.
 It starts with reflection – and ends with success.
 DARE TO FLY!

 Founder - Pegasus Group of Companies

 JD Moya has been in the insurance industry for over 46 years.
-Starting out selling door-to-door he quickly out paced all agents in his region selling over 500 policies in his first year.
-With the great success he experienced he quickly realized the impact he could have with other agents and increasing their sales as well.
+Starting out selling door-to-door he quickly outpaced all agents in his region selling over 500 policies in his first year.
+With the remarkable success he experienced he quickly realized the impact he could have with other agents and increasing their sales as well.
 Pegasus was founded in 1992 and has been a leader in the Hispanic market ever since.